["learn"]

 Bartender Pouring Cocktail

-If you have a cocktail shaker, then fabulous, you’ll always end up with a superior quality cocktail, it’s primarily needed to mix all of your ingredients thoroughly to create one gorgeous cocktail.
-The 30-second shake will blend all your ingredients beautifully, chill it to the optimum temperature and allow the necessary amount of dilution from the ice before you strain it into your glass.
-If you haven’t yet jumped with both feet into the cocktail making game and don’t have a shaker, don’t panic!
-Just improvise and use a mason jar, a protein shaker or a blender bottle, you could even use your eco coffee cup!
+If you have a cocktail shaker, then fabulous, you’ll always end up with a superior quality cocktail.
+This tool is primarily used to mix all of your ingredients thoroughly to create one gorgeous cocktail.
+One short 30-second shake will blend all your ingredients beautifully.
+It will also chill it to the optimum temperature and allow the necessary amount of dilution from the ice before you strain it into your glass.

 How to use a cocktail shaker properly?